benkaan001/generate_a_README/README.md

   ## Email

-  Please reach out to me at benkaan@gmail.com for further questions. 🤗
+  For questions and feedback, please reach out to me @ benkaan001@gmail.com 🤗

   ## GitHub